 Source: Tham Yuen-C & Quek Hong Shin

-There are roughly 3 major components makes the google site search suite-
+There are roughly 3 major components that makes the google site search suite-

 Google site search Crawler –